 A new Violations Code and new Criminal Code came into force on 1 December 2021, replacing earlier Codes which came into force on 1 January 2019.

-New Criminal Code Article 330 punishes "Incitement of racial, ethnic, national, religious or inter-regional enmity (discord) conducted by a group of people in a prior conspiracy" with jail terms.
-It is similar to Article 313 of the old Criminal Code, which is being used in a long-running criminal case launched in December 2019 against Jehovah's Witnesses based on allegedly "extremist" religious materials (see below).
+New Criminal Code Article 330 punishes "Incitement of racial, ethnic, national, religious or inter-regional enmity (discord), as well as propaganda of the exclusivity, superiority or inferiority of citizens on the basis of their attitude to religion, nationality or race, committed publicly or with the use of the mass media as well as the internet".
+Part 1 punishes this "crime" committed by an individual, and Part 2 punishes this "crime" "conducted by a group of people in a prior conspiracy."
+Punishments range from fines to up to a five year jail term.
+The new Article 330 is similar to Article 313 of the old Criminal Code, which is being used in a long-running criminal case launched in December 2019 against Jehovah's Witnesses based on allegedly "extremist" religious materials (see below).

 New Violations Code Article 141 punishes "Obstruction of the exercise of the right to freedom of conscience and belief" with fines of 100 Financial Indicators (FIs) on individuals, 280 FIs on organisations, and 150 FIs on officials.

 One Financial Indicator is 100 Soms (in January 2022 about 10 Norwegian Kroner, 1 Euro or 1.2 US Dollars).
 A fine of 100 FIs, 10,000 Soms, is equivalent to about three weeks' average wages for those in formal work.

 Violations Code Article 142 punishes violations of the Religion Law, including by conducting unapproved religious education and interference of religious organisations in state affairs.